mcgill-robotics/auv-sim-gazebo/assets/robots/mbari_tethys/clarke_description.md

 > A joint connects two links with kinematic and dynamic properties.
 By default, the pose of a joint is expressed in the child link frame.

 The type of the joint is very important and it specifies the physics of the interaction between the two parts.
-It must be one of the followin:
+It must be one of the following:
 1) continuous - a hinge joint that rotates on a single axis with a continuous range of motion.
 2) revolute - a hinge joint that rotates on a single axis with a fixed range of motion.
 3) gearbox - geared revolute joints.